 Had I played Menara 6 months ago, it would have defiantly made my Top 10 Stacking Games list, most likely in the Top 5.
 This is a great title that’s both clever and addicting.
 The odd shapes of the floor and the difficulty of winning will have you coming back early and often for another challenge.
 Sometimes dexterity games can get in their own way with too much complexity for what it is (Flick ‘Em Up I’m looking at you), but Menara manages to avoid that pitfall.
 The rules overhead, while more than others in the same genre, aren’t enough to put me off bringing Menara out to the table fairly regularly.

-Final Score: 4 Stars – An excellent stacking game that will challenge your dexterity kills and strategy.
+Final Score: 4 Stars – An excellent stacking game that will challenge your dexterity skills and strategy.

 • Rulebook could be clearer